stm32-hotspot/STM32WB-FUS-Command-Line-Interface/Projects/P-NUCLEO-WB55.Nucleo/Applications/BLE/FUS_CLI/readme.txt

 In order to perform a FUS or a Wireless Stack Firmware update:
  - Download the wireless stack or the FUS image from www.st.com or from the STM32CubeMX repository
- - Long press on SW3 until blue LED is ON to delete all flash sectors between 0x08008000 and SFSA
+ - Long press on SW3 until blue LED is ON and then release SW3 to delete all flash sectors between 0x08008000 and SFSA
- - Wait few seconds until blue LED is OFF
+ - Sectors are deleted when the blue LED is OFF
  - Write the FW image in the user Flash memory at an address between 0x08008000 (end of application address) and the secure part (see SFSA option byte) minus the image size using erase and programming tab of STM32CubeProgrammer.
 Image start address must be aligned to sector start address (this is a multiple of 4-kbytes).
- - Reset the board thanks to reset button SW4
+ - Reset the board thanks to a short press on reset button SW4
- - Press SW2 to install the CPU2 update
+ - Short press on SW2 to install the CPU2 update
    - For wireless stack update:
       - If there is no wireless stack installed, the new FW will be installed at the download address.
       - If there is already a wireless stack, the new FW will be installed at the optimal address
- - Wait few seconds until blue LED is OFF, firwmare is updated
+ - Firmware is updated when the blue LED is OFF

 For more details refer to the Application Note:
   AN5185 - ST firmware upgrade services for STM32WB Series